-The foundational documents of the planned Indigenous Anglican church have now been drafted, and Sacred Circle will be discussing them when it meets online June 10-12, National Indigenous Archbishop Mark MacDonald says.
+The foundational documents of the planned Indigenous Anglican church have now been drafted, and Sacred Circle, the national gathering of Indigenous Anglicans, will be discussing them when it meets online June 10-12, National Indigenous Archbishop Mark MacDonald says.

 There is also a Circle of Support and Formation for lay ministers that meets weekly online, to connect “a new generation of leaders across the land.”